About CLAPA

 CLAPA is committed to transparent, ethical fundraising practices, and we do everything we can to make our donors and fundraisers feel confident in how we use their data.
 Below is a summary of how we may use your information for fundraising.

-• We do not currently (and have no current plans to) use paid telephone, street or door-to-door fundraising services.
+- We do not use paid telephone, street or door-to-door fundraising services.
+Anyone claiming to do this on CLAPA’s behalf may be committing fraud.

-• We will not pass on your data for ‘wealth screening’, nor will we use any information (except about your previous donations to CLAPA) to target you for future fundraising.
+- We will not pass on your data for ‘wealth screening’, which is where third parties use information from different databases to tell charities who to target for fundraising or legacies.

-• We will not share or swap your data with other charities without your explicit consent, including other cleft charities.
+- We will not share or swap your data with other charities without your explicit consent, including other cleft charities.

 The Fundraising Preference Service is a way for the public to opt out of different kinds of communications from specific charities, including direct mail and fundraising appeals.
 You’re welcome to submit a request through this service to change how you receive communications from CLAPA.
-You can also contact us directly to change your preferences (or unsubscribe altogether).
+You can also or contact us directly to change your preferences (or unsubscribe altogether).
 We won’t try to change your mind, and we’ll process your request as soon as possible.

 If you have any concerns about our fundraising practices, especially if it’s to do with how we handle your data, please get in touch with [email protected] or call us on 020 7833 4883.
 We take concerns like this very seriously and will do everything we can to make it right.

 Your rights

 At any time you can email [email protected] or call 020 7833 4883 to ask for:

-• CLAPA to change or remove some or all of the information we store on you
+- CLAPA to change or remove some or all of the information we store on you

-• A full record of all the information we hold on you as per your rights to a Subject Access Request under GDPR.
+- A full record of all the information we hold on you as per your rights to a Subject Access Request under GDPR.

 We’ll comply with any requests like these to the best of our ability, and we’ll make it as easy as we can for you.